StockSharp/AlgoTrading/API/3101-3200/3147_MACD_No_Sample/README.md

 * Indicator inputs honor the applied price selections and rely on StockSharp’s moving-average and MACD indicator implementations.
 * Pip size detection mirrors the original EA logic by multiplying the price step by ten on three- and five-digit instruments.
 * Stop and trailing logic closes the position via market orders when the calculated levels are breached; no separate stop orders are registered.
-* Only the C# implementation is provided; there is no Python version for this strategy.
+* Implementations are available in both C# and Python.

 ## Parameters
 * **Volume** – fixed trade volume for market orders.